 The formulation is said to include a purified 7 Super Seed Fermented Oil (FC7) Complex which is broken down into micronized particles to allow for more effective skin absorption.
 This basically means fermented extracts allow for deeper nutrient penetration into the skin as the ingredients are micronized or finer.
 As a result, skin benefits are more quickly realised and last longer.
 And indeed, my skin feels completely and continuously hydrated when using this product.
 Evidence of this was particularly clear when I removed it from my routine for a few days.
 My skin lost some of its softness and suppleness and felt drier, even though I was moisturising and applying an oil complex in its place to compensate.
 Introducing it again, returned those benefits immediately.

 Brightening is harder for me to quantify as this is not the only product in my routine promising this outcome.
-I am however very pleased with the current level of radiance in my skin.
+I am however very pleased with the current level of radiance this imparts.
 Wrinkle care is vague in terms of expected results.
-Given the fact that hydration plumps the skin and thus reduces the appearance of lines and wrinkles, it can be argued that this product delivers on this claim.
-However, I did not see any improvement in actual wrinkle reduction over the 5 week trial period.
+Given the fact that hydration plumps the skin and thus reduces the appearance of existing lines and wrinkles and the onset of new ones, it can be argued that this product delivers on this claim.
+However, I didn’t see any actual wrinkle reduction over the 5 week trial period.